 This cheat sheet presents practical tips for finding and getting the right job in the information technology industry.
-To print, use the one-sheet PDF version; you can also edit the Word version for you own needs.
-If you like this, take a look at my other IT cheat sheets.
+To print, use the one-page PDF version; you can also edit the Word version for you own needs.

 Preparing Yourself in Advance